shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Reaching: 1 MP.
 Increase this spell’s cast range by your Cast Range.
 -   Remote: 1 MP.
 Increase this spell’s tether range by your Tether Range.
 -   Lasting: 1 MP.
 Increase this spell’s spell duration by your Spell Duration.
+-   Wide: 1 MP.
+Increase this spell’s area radius by your Area Radius, if it has an area of effect.
--   Ashes: 0 MP.
-When this spell would automatically disappear, it instead lingers for 1 minute, then disappears.
+-   Lingering: 0 MP.
+When you stop sustaining this spell, it lingers for 1 minute before it disappears.

 ### Attribute Limit Change